sleepybuildings/p1reader/README.md

 # Configuration

-p1reader needs an configuration file in order the run.
-There is an sample in the `conf` directory.
+p1reader needs an configuration file in order to run.
+Look for an example in the `conf` directory.

 # Meter fields